aptible/www.aptible.com/source/support/topics/paas/how-to-modify-nginx-config.md

   and receive this header will refuse to reconnect via HTTP for up to a year after they receive the Strict-Transport-Security header.

-* `DISABLE_WEAK_CIPHER_SUITES`: Aptible's supported SSL protocols and cipher suites balance security and support for older clients.
+* ([Legacy ELB Endpoints Only][0]) `DISABLE_WEAK_CIPHER_SUITES`: Aptible's
+  supported SSL protocols and cipher suites balance security and support for older clients.
 If you wish to target only modern clients, you can set the `DISABLE_WEAK_CIPHER_SUITES` environment variable to disable the SSLv3 protocol and the RC4 cipher, both of which are otherwise allowed in the default configuration.

-* `SSL_CIPHERS_OVERRIDE` and `SSL_PROTOCOLS_OVERRIDE`: Users who need more
+* ([Legacy ELB Endpoints Only][0]) `SSL_CIPHERS_OVERRIDE` and
-  control over the exact cipher suites and protocols offered by their servers can completely override the NGiNX `ssl_ciphers` and `ssl_protocols` directives by setting either or both of these environment variables in their app configuration.
+  `SSL_PROTOCOLS_OVERRIDE`: Users who need more control over the exact cipher suites and protocols offered by their servers can completely override the NGiNX `ssl_ciphers` and `ssl_protocols` directives by setting either or both of these environment variables in their app configuration.
 Please pay careful attention to the documentation for both [`ssl_ciphers`](http://nginx.org/en/docs/http/ngx_http_ssl_module.html#ssl_ciphers) and [`ssl_protocols`](http://nginx.org/en/docs/http/ngx_http_ssl_module.html#ssl_protocols)